SoneyBun/SunCalc/README.md

 SunCalc can handle trigonometry and irrational numbers.
 A list of functions can be found [here](https://bit.ly/SunCalcFunctions).

->The functions found in gray cannot be used in the CodeHS Variant.
+>The functions found in gray cannot be used in CodeHS

 ## Developers